Predictive Model Degrees of Freedom in Linear Regression: Introduction

 In this work, we aim to extend Efron's theory to the analysis of out-of-sample prediction risk and provide an extended model degrees of freedom for linear regression methods that is applicable to both non-interpolating and interpolating models.
 We call it the \textit{predictive model degrees of freedom}.
 We show that it adjusts the classical model degrees of freedom with the squared covariance between the observations and predicted values.
 In particular, for an interpolating model, it is of the form:

-where $\bx_\ast$ is an arbitrary test point, and $\hat{\mu}_\ast$ is a prediction of $y_\ast$ at $\bx_\ast$.
+where the expectation is taken over a random test point $\bx_\ast$, and $\hat{\mu}_\ast$ is a prediction of $y_\ast$ at $\bx_\ast$.
 As illustrated in the right panel of Figure \ref{fig: double_descent} by the red line, the predictive model degrees of freedom can indeed differentiate among interpolating models.
 Further, by aligning the prediction risk against the predictive model degrees of freedom, we demonstrate that the double descent phenomenon can be well reconciled with the classical theory.
 See Section \ref{subsec: double_descent}.

 As a standard example of linear regression procedures, we look into the least squares method in detail.
 Using the predictive model degrees of freedom, we propose several risk estimators for model evaluation.
 Our analysis shows that, when the true model is indeed linear and the covariates are normally distributed, one estimator has a close connection with Hocking's $S_p$ criterion \citep{hocking1976biometrics, thompson1978selection} and $\hat{U}_{np}$ statistic \citep{breiman1983many}.
 Another estimator, obtained in a more general setting, is shown to be equivalent to the generalized covariance penalty criterion $\mathrm{RCp}^+$ defined in \cite{rosset2020fixed}.
 We find that this estimator could be negative around the interpolation threshold due to its large variance.
 To circumvent the issue, we develop an improved version that corrects the original estimator whenever it is negative.